5 Positive Things Girls Can Learn from a Disney Princess

 Belle loves her family, is intellectual and well read, and is the only woman in town who refuses to fall for the macho Gaston.

-Do think today’s Disney princess is a bad role-model for young girls?
+Do think watching Disney princesses is harmful to young girls?

 -To your Better Life-